gamingrobot/doingstuff.dev/content/posts/homelab-adventure-part-1.md

 > Homelab \[hom-læb\](n): a laboratory of (usually slightly outdated) awesome in the domicile

-Now by this definition a homelab should reside in a home.
-In my case part of my homelab will exist outside of my home, due to space and noise constraints.
-So my homelab is somewhere between a homelab and a "cloudlab".
+Now by this definition a Homelab should reside in a home.
+In my case part of my Homelab will exist outside of my home, due to space and noise constraints.
+So my Homelab is somewhere between a Homelab and a "cloudlab".

-The [/r/homelab wiki](https://www.reddit.com/r/homelab/wiki/introduction) has a more information on how to get started with a homelab.
+The [/r/homelab wiki](https://www.reddit.com/r/homelab/wiki/introduction) has a more information on how to get started with a Homelab.

 ## Inventory